limestreetlab/historical-data-download/README.md

 - Data are accumulated into a data structure inside `HistoricalData` callback
 - Flag `isDone` used to track if all messages are received as signaled by `HistoricalDataEnd`, until then keep looping
 - `isIntraday` flag for intraday or interday data request
-- Because IBKR bid, ask, and trades data require one request each, intraday data need to send 3 separate requests, of different ids, and results pushed into 3 containers to be combined into one at the end
+- Because IBKR bid, ask, and trades data require one request each, intraday data need to send 3 separate requests, of different (arbritarily assigned) ids, and results pushed into 3 containers to be combined into one at the end
 - Interday data come only from TRADES request, so uses only one container
 - Custom data types Bid, Ask, Trades defined, with compareTo and toString overriden
 - IB data feed is chronological, so synchronous saving of custom data is in natural order already; but Comparable<Trades> makes possible to sort Trades type based on datetime